Adam Groden By: Adam Groden

 Some of the tips below apply to the whole test in general, while others are subject specific.

-Summary: Review our ACT tips and tricks to help you do well on your upcoming exam.
+Summary: Learn how to study for the ACT with our guide below.
 Consider using ACT online prep to help you get a top score.

 Use the following 3 act study tips for all sections of the exam.